noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

-In order to build select clauses, it is necessary to know the structure of the JSON output to a query, therefore we illustrate this with an example with the following excerpt from the :ref:`parking-dataset` that represents all data about one parking
+In order to build select clauses, it is necessary to know the structure of the JSON output to a query, therefore we illustrate this with an example with the following excerpt from the :ref:`parking dataset <parking-dataset>` that represents all data about one parking
 station:

 .. _select-excerpt: